Craddyaa/Day1/README.md

 # Day1
-This is the first Git repository
+This is the first Git repository.
+\n;
 Author Mritunjai Mishra